 One of the major traits of a good boss is that they are a patient listener, they see to it that everyone share their ideas and work together in the team or any problem is discussed with them in private.

 While a bad boss is never interested in listening or knowing any of it, they do not give time to their team to know them or learn what they might have to say regarding the project.
-They always think that they are right and do not value others opinion.
+They always think that they are right and do not value others opinions.

 3. Encourages fear within the team: